TonyCmC/ScrapyNewsBot/readme.md

 # Scrapy News Telegram bot (新聞關鍵字機器人)

 ## Description:
-In order to receive the latest news about the finance, I build up this project to crawl the latest news via the RSS or the news list provided by Udn, ChinaTimes, Ettoday.
-I use Scrapy framework, split the keywords by Jieba package then send the result to particular Telegram Group with Telegram Bot API.
+In order to receive the latest news about finance, I build up this project to crawl the latest news via the RSS or the news list provided by Udn, ChinaTimes, Ettoday.
+I use Scrapy framework, split the keywords by Jieba package then send the result to a particular Telegram Group with Telegram Bot API.

 ### Message Format:
 ```